 In addition, there are two gift shops in the park, The Arch Shop, and the Old Courthouse Shop.
 There are also 2 cafes in the park.
 The Arch Cafe, LLC, features a number of St. Louis specialties, including St. Louis style ribs and toasted ravioli, and more basic burgers and sandwiches, while the seasonal Paddlewheel Cafe on the riverboat dock offers made to order sandwiches and snacks.

-Visitors can experience a thrill by taking the tram inside the Arch to the top for $12.00 during the week and $14.00 on weekends.
-For children, the rate is discounted to $8.00 during the week and $12.00 on weekends.
+Visitors can experience a thrill by taking the tram inside the Arch to the top for $19.00.
+For children, the rate is discounted to $15.00 and infants are $11.00 on weekends.
+Space is very limited, so in this cases, even babies are not free.

 Each tram capsule is essentially a small pod which holds 5 seated guests in a groundbreaking design.
 Each leg of the arch has a train of 8 connected capsules.
 A ride to the top takes 4 minutes, while the ride down takes 3 minutes.